South Africa: Fuel tanker explosion kills several near hospital

 At least eight people have been killed, and dozens injured, by a huge fuel tanker explosion near a hospital east of Johannesburg, local media report.

-The tanker appeared to have got stuck under a low bridge on Saturday morning in Boksburg city, about 100 metres from Tambo Memorial Hospital.
+The tanker appeared to have got stuck under a low bridge on Saturday morning in Boksburg city, about 100m from Tambo Memorial Hospital.

 Patients were evacuated from the hospital's casualty after part of the roof collapsed following the blast.